drshahizan/learn-github/README.md

 Overall, Git is a powerful tool for software developers that facilitates collaboration, version control, and quality control. [**More info...**](/materials/git-intro.md)

 # GitHub
+GitHub is a web-based platform for software development that uses Git for version control.
+It allows developers to collaborate on projects, share code, and manage their software development workflows.

+GitHub provides a range of features that make it easy for developers to work together on projects.
+Some of the key features of GitHub include:

+1. **Repositories**: GitHub provides a hosting service for Git repositories, making it easy to manage and share code with others.
+Repositories can be public or private, and can be accessed by anyone with the appropriate permissions.

+2. **Pull requests**: GitHub's pull request feature allows developers to review and discuss code changes before they are merged into the main codebase.
+This can help ensure that code changes are of high quality and don't introduce bugs or conflicts.

+3. **Issues**: GitHub's issue tracking system allows developers to create and track bugs, feature requests, and other issues related to a project.
+Issues can be assigned to specific developers, labeled, and prioritized to help manage the development process.

+4. **Collaboration**: GitHub provides a range of tools to help developers collaborate on projects, including commenting on code, reviewing pull requests, and collaborating on code changes using branches and forks.

+5. **Integrations**: GitHub integrates with a range of other software development tools and services, such as CI/CD pipelines, code analysis tools, and project management tools.

+GitHub is used by millions of developers and organizations around the world for software development.
+It is particularly popular among open source software projects, which use GitHub to collaborate on code and manage contributions from a community of developers.

 <p align="center">
 <img src="https://github.com/drshahizan/learn-github/blob/main/images/github.png"  height="400" />
 </p>